habnabit/passacre/docs/config.rst

 ~~~~~~~~~~~~~~

 The base number of iterations to use for password generation.
+It is safe to leave this alone
+if you don't know what to do with it.

 One iteration corresponds with adding another 1024 null bytes to the input to be hashed.
 The default is 1000, though it can be comfortably be set higher.
 As `pyskein`_ is a bit faster than `cykeccak`_ as a pseudo-random number generator,